img-mapper/vue-img-mapper/README.md

 Then open [`localhost:3000`](http://localhost:3000) in a browser.

 If you want to change something and want to make a build file, you just need to run `npm run build`

+> Currently, The documentation is in react, but I am trying to make vue docs as soon as possible

 ## Usage